fjvallarino/monomer/tasks.md

   - Check order of BtnReleased/Click/DblClick
   - Add underline and strikethrough
   - Boolean combinators should have a default non-argument version and an underscore one that receives a boolean
+  - Maybe label resizeFactor should default to zero?

 - Pending
   - Add header in all files, indicating license and documenting what the module does